My Dearest Daughter,

 I am so blessed to have you as my daughter.
 I never could have created in my imagination a more delightful and loving child.
 You are a miracle.

-I love your laughter, your sweet yet strong singing voice, and the compassion, support, and wisdom I watch you give to others.
+I love your laughter, your sweet yet strong singing voice, your thirst to learn, and the compassion, support, and wisdom, which you give to others.

 I will never tire of watching you read, of seeing you draw or hearing you play the cello.